canada-ca/PCTF-CCP/public-sector-profile/recommendation-draft/Readme.md

 2)	The Need to Apply the PCTF for Assessments.
 We have completed a provincial assessment and we are now undertaking another.
 For assessment purposes, we need to stabilize the PCTF as quickly as possible.
 We believe this version attached (and the associated worksheet) is sufficient to conduct an rigorous and transparent assessment process.
 While we recognize that we will continue to learn and adjust the PCTF, what we have now is of sufficient clarity for assessment.
 For additional rigour, the conformance criteria can now be entered into a requirements management tool, and into a proper change management process.

 3)	Policy Alignment.
-As you may be aware, Treasury Board of Canada approved the new Directive on Identity Management.
-This new directive, a major driver for the federal government, has new policy requirements based on the collaborative work the IMSC has done, dating back to what we agreed to as key digital identity concepts in April 2016.
-We are now executing against these requirements, and have always anticipated that the PCTF would become the key enabler for formalizing our assessment process (which is now the case).
+The new Treasury Board [Directive on Identity Management](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=16577) is now in force.
+This new directive, a major driver for the federal government, has new policy requirements based on the collaborative work the IMSC has done, dating back to what was agreed to in April 2016 as key digital identity concepts.
+The Government of Canada is now executing against these new requirements, anticipating that the PCTF would become the key enabler for formalizing the assessment process for accepting trusted digital identity.

 We encourage you to read through the recommendation draft carefully, as there are many subtle but significant changes.
 A few high-level comments: